 The average pass rate for MGMT 1201 – students earning a D or better in this course – was 83.4%.
 The two Lion Scholars sections had pass rates of 77% and 70%.

-The average pass rate for Composition was 69.7% and the three Lion Scholars sections had an average pass rate of 69.4%.
+The average pass rate for Composition – students earning a C or better – was 69.7% and the three Lion Scholars sections had an average pass rate of 69.4%.

 The Fall 2023 Lion Scholars cohort persisted at 7-8% higher rates from fall to spring, compared to the Fall 2022 cohort.
 So, even though the courses didn’t perform at the same level as non-Lion Scholars sections, it does seem that the collaborative support provided to these students IS making a difference in their success.
 And for Fall 2024, we will be adding a Speech Communications course option.